Food & Styling Workshop

 Carpentras was the capital of the Comtat Venaisson from the fourteenth through the eighteenth centuries and today hosts the most important truffle market in France – a perfect place to spot great characters and ‘human postcards’.
 Many wonderful opportunities to take reportage photographs.

-10h30 Transfer to ‘Venise en Provence’, the cookery school of Giuseppina Mabilia in the village of Goult.
-Two hour cookery lesson creating a lunch feast with truffles.
+15h30 Giuseppina to lead a 1.5-2 hour cookery lesson creating a supper feast with truffles.
 Learn how to correctly prepare and cook simple, fresh dishes with the Tuber Mélanosporum, the black winter truffle.

 19h30 Dinner in Saignon with a relaxed discussion on social media and business.